Play-Store-Mauricio-Togneri/watch-face-sectors/README.md

-# Watch Face Random Image
+# Watch Face Sectors

-A watch face for Android Wear that displays a different image every time.
+A watch face for Android Wear that displays the time with circular sectors.